Shoreline Players to hold auditions for Nunsense

 The show will be directed by Renee Diener working with producer Sue Miller and pianist Amy Merrick.
 Auditions will be at the Shoreline Players Theater located at 6000 N. Skeel Ave. in the Wurtsmith District in Oscoda, next to the Robert Parks Library.

-For more information on the Shoreline season or upcoming events go to www.shorelineplayers.org, find the group on Facebook or call 989-739-3586.
+For more information on the Shoreline season or upcoming events go to www.shorelineplayers.org find us on Facebook or call 989-739-3586.